 Andy and I did very little research about Naples before we arrived.
 I think we just decided it was a famous Italian city, and we were headed from Bologna to the Amalfi Coast, so it seemed like a reasonable stop.
-We soon discovered there are three castles in the city, and since we’re both such big fans of castles, we made it our task to search for all three castles in Naples one day.
+There are plenty of things to do in Naples, and we soon discovered there are three castles in the city.
+Since we’re both such big fans of castles, we made it our task to search for all three castles in Naples one day.

 I’ll be honest, we didn’t actually go inside the castles.
 We decided that most castles tend to be better to look at from the outside, and we were only barely in the mood for sightseeing anyway, so admiring them from the outside was plenty for us that day.